-We are in the process of installing United Wi-FiSM, and it is now available on select aircraft.
+We are in the process of installing United Wi-FiSM, and it is now available on more than 800 aircraft.
 You can return to this page for additional details on fleet status and new inflight services as the program expands.

 Look for the Wi-Fi logo on the side of the plane as you board or listen for the announcement by your flight crew.